Nyanga, Zimbabwe: Location

-It is located in Nyanga District, Manicaland Province, in northeastern Zimbabwe, close to the International border with Mozambique.
-This location lies immediately north of Nyanga National Park in the Eastern Highlands, about 115 km, by road, north of Mutare, the nearest large city.
+It is located in Nyanga District, Manicaland Province, in Eastern Highland of Zimbabwe, along the international border with Mozambique.
+This location lies immediately north of Nyanga National Park in the Eastern Highlands, about 115 km, by road, north of Mutare, the third largest city.
 This location lies approximately 265 km, by road, east of Harare, the capital of Zimbabwe and the largest city in that country.
 Nyanga sits at an elevation of 5509 ft, above sea level.

+Climate

 Overview

 Mount Nyangani, the highest mountain in Zimbabwe, lies about 20 km, southeast of the town.
 Its highest peak rises to approximately 2600 m, above sea level.
 Nyanga is primarily a tourist town and is a popular tourist destination with its fishing, golf courses, mountain hikes and holiday resorts.
 The Mtarazi Falls, inside Nyanga National Park, are the highest waterfalls in the country, cascading about 760 m, from top to bottom.
 The surrounding areas also contain many Stone Age and Iron Age archaeological remains such as pit structures, stone forts, terraces and pathways.
 Inside the town is the bustling township of Nyamhuka, around which there is an ever expanding growth of high and medium-density housing.
 Nyanga is also host to the largest army training camp in Zimbabwe, hosting recruits from across Africa.

 History

 The Nyanga region has long been regarded as a place of great natural beauty.
 In 1896, Cecil John Rhodes wrote to his agent: "Dear McDonald, Inyanga is much finer than you described.....Before it is all gone, buy me quickly up to 100000 acre, and be sure to take in the Pungwe Falls.
 I would like to try sheep and apple growing."
 Rhodes displaced the inhabitants and the chieftainship of the wonderful place- the Sakarombes of the Lion-Zebra (Shumba-Nyambizi totem) who found refuge in the semi-arid areas of Nyanga in Ruwangwe.

 Nyanga has been made famous in Scotland by the 1960 Hamish Henderson song Freedom Come-All-Ye as the birthplace of an unnamed black man who will overthrow the Afrikaaner Government.
+Nyanga is also mentioned in the 1977 folk song "It’s a Long Way to Mukumbura" by Mike Westcott and Leprechaun, where it is referred to as "JOC Inyanga".